yigitahmetsahin/ubuntu-configurator/README.md

     - **Optional (Y/n)**: mark interface as optional to skip boot wait
   - If `firewall-config`:
     - **Select setup type**: same roles as above; script resets UFW and applies role ports only
+    - For `redis` and `mariadb`, you'll be prompted to optionally enter a source IP/CIDR.
+If provided, UFW allows only that source to the role's port; if left empty, it allows from anywhere.

 ### Role-based firewall rules
 The script always allows `ssh` and then opens additional ports per role: